fionaEyoung/intro-to-github/CONTRIBUTING.md

 ## Whatever is your availability, there is a way to contribute to this GitHub repository.

-👋 I'm busy, I only have 5 minute
+👋 I'm busy, I only have 5 minutes
 ---

 Look through our currently open [issues](../../issues) to troubleshoot an issue or participate in an ongoing discussion by commenting.